jmayank23/YellowTaxiAnalysis/README.md

 ### Collaboration
 Mayank Jain: Collaborated on planning tasks, managing git and milestone report writing.
 Worked on code for EDA and Task 2: Demand Forecasting.

-Nico Cereghini: Collaborated on planning the model tasks, coding in EDA and preprocessing, and wrote up the Indroduction and Methods sections of the final report.
+Nico Cereghini: Collaborated on planning the model tasks, coding in EDA and preprocessing, and wrote up the Introduction and Methods sections of the final report.

+Kenny Hwang: Collaborated on planning the tasks, coding in anomaly detection and preprocessing, and drafted the results and discussion sections of the final report.